Tag Archives: Alien Romance

 I generally enjoyed this, so long as I don’t think too deeply about it.
 If I did, I’d have to admit that there are a lot of plot holes, and the editing is pretty shoddy.
 But, so long as I’m determined to overlook these facts for the escapism, I think this is a sweet, low-spice, fairly low-angst read.
 Lana is smart and shows a backbone when she needs to.
 Xerus is a paint-by-numbers alien romantic lead, but I liked him all the same.

-hearts prisoner photoI did struggle a little with two things that could be covered under plot holes, but I feel compelled to mention them since they especially annoyed me.
+hearts prisoner photoI did struggle a little with two things that could be considered plot holes, but I feel compelled to mention them since they particularly annoyed me.
 One, Lana sends Xerus out to essentially run errands for her in the middle of what should be dangerous and frightening times.
 This very effectively undermined Riley’s attempt to build tension in the plot.
 Second, Lana’s willingness to give up her own culture and completely take on Xerus’ slaps of toxic patriarchy’s insistence that women, when they marry, give up who they are and become of-their-husband.
 Sure, I’m not reading Alien Romance for exemplary feminist takes.
 But I still call out our culture’s BS when it stands out so starkly in my entertainment.

 dark's savior cover